Idiomatic Functional Programming

 • Our main goal is conciseness, but in some cases efficiency does matter

-• We already discussed this issue a bit (e.g. cons vs append, tail recursion), here is a bit more and we will cover even more later.
+• We already discussed this issue a bit (e.g. cons vs append, tail recursion)

 Tail recursion